ylkhayat/lenzy/README.md

 # 🤖 CLI

-`Lenzy` also provides a command-line tool that allows you to search for and navigate to your JSX components.
-Optimally it works best for NextJS projects and all you have to do is pass the directory of your `pages` folder.
+`Lenzy` provides a command-line tool that allows you to extract your JSX components imports and declaration to generate an overview of your rendering tree in the form of a JSON.

+### Arguments

+- `<pages-dir>`: The directory of your pages folder that you want to scan and analyze.
+- `<pages-catalog-output>`: The path to which the cli would save the pages catalog json.
+- `<fuse-index-output>`: The path to which the cli would save the fuse index json.
+- `<generate-absolute-paths>`: A boolean that allows you to choose between absolute or relative paths.

 To use the CLI, simply run:

 ```sh
 yarn lenzy compute-index <pages-dir> <pages-catalog-output> <fuse-index-output> <generate-absolute-paths>